carterleseman/casa-datapack/README.md

 - **Astrobrute** — Send a Piglin Brute to the End and kill it there before it zombifies
 - **Cold-Blooded** — Kill a Blaze with a Snowball
 - **Electrifying Alliance** — Strike a ghast with lightning using the Channeling enchantment
+- **Inception** — Be between y-level 127 and 127.9999 in the Nether dimension in a non-solid block
+- **The Devil's Distance** — Use the Nether to travel 666km in the Overworld

 ## End
 - **The Point of No Return** *(Hidden)* — Fall into the void